Country guide

 Employee mandatory benefits and conditions are legal rights.
 Then employer are not allowed to make change to the employment terms.
 However, the can add extra common benefits to attract and retain talents.

-Kindly note that depending on the company CBA, some non-mandatory benefits can actually be mandatory.
+Note that depending on the company CBA, some non-mandatory benefits can actually be mandatory.

 In Mexico, employees benefit from the Mexican public healthcare, the IMSS.
 However, the service provided is not always up to the same standard as private health insurance.